 How To Sleep On A Plane (Economy Class) Stress-Free

-Falling asleep on aeroplanes can prove to be a challenge, and it’s harder to do in economy class.
+Falling asleep on aeroplanes can be a challenge, and it’s harder to do in economy class.
 There are distractions everywhere.
 From being too tall for the seat and getting sore knees to hearing babies and toddlers cry.
 Sleeping on planes can sometimes feel impossible.
 But our tips on how to sleep on an aeroplane will soon see you nodding off.
 You can get ahead of the jet lag and arrive at your destination relaxed, refreshed and ready for your day ahead.

 What is the most important question to ask the cabin crew?

 ‘What time do you serve food’ is the first thing I ask the stewardess or steward when boarding a plane for a long-distance flight.
 I do this so I can schedule when to take a nap and work on some projects.
 Nearly every long-haul flight provides some type of meal service.
-For shorter haul flights, it’s definitely worth getting some food once you pass the airport customs.
+For shorter-haul flights, it’s definitely worth getting some food once you pass the airport customs.
 I like to bring onboard some emergency snacks, so I can get them out and have a nibble when needed.
 Also, airlines usually charge a higher price for snacks than anywhere else.

 When you want to sleep, mention it to the cabin crew so they don’t disturb you.
 Also, fasten the belt outside of your blanket so it’s visible.
 This stops them from waking you up.